Agobin/Chapel_Tic_Tac_Toe_Game/README.md

 # Tic Tac Toe game in Chapel

 # Description
-This is a project to create a tic tac toe game in Chape using a gui library built using the third party open source library gtk.
+This is a project to create a tic tac toe game in Chapel using a gui library built using the third party open source library gtk.

 # Prerequisite for compiling and running the program